Sparky-06/Youtube-Video-Summarizer/README.md

 - Some videos may block transcript access or not provide transcripts.
 - Summarization uses model: gpt-5-nano
 - Summarize.py chunks the transcript in batches of 100 lines to avoid huge single requests.

-### THIS IS STAGE 1 OF THE PROJECT
-Later stages will have standalone model instead of openAI more features into it.

 ### License